artsy/artsy.github.io/_posts/2018-05-08-is-graphql-the-future.markdown

 <!-- more -->

 GraphQL is taking the full-stack world by storm.
-In case you’re not familiar, GraphQL is a language-independent framework for client-server communication.
-It lets you model the resources and operations provided by a server as a [domain-specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language).
-Clients can use to send scripts written in your DSL to the server to process and respond to as a batch.
+In case you’re not familiar, GraphQL is a language-independent specification for client-server communication.
+It lets you model the resources and processes provided by a server as a [domain-specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language).
+Clients can use it to send scripts written in your DSL to the server to process and respond to as a batch.

 That’s...different from how GraphQL’s own page describes it.
 GraphQL is better known as a query language designed for clients to fetch exactly the data they need.
 While this is sort of true, I would argue that GraphQL actually fails this test in reality.
 It’s neither a query language, nor particularly graph-oriented.
 I argue that it's _not_ a query language because it comes with no native concepts of operators and expressions that build up to queries. _You_ build whatever facilities for specifying and fulfilling queries on your own.
 Likewise, if your data is a graph, it’s on you to expose that structure.
 But your requests are, if anything, trees.